NyanoNyan/Portfolio/README.md

 Graduate M.Sc in Computational Cognitive Neuroscience.
 Hoping to further my experience in data analysis and modelling.

 I enjoy working with data and figuring out the type of story a data might tell.
-In my spare time I like to learn more about time series, such as the use of statistical modelling or with the use of a neural network architecture in improving forecasting of demands or environmental data.
+In my spare time, I like to learn more about time series, such as the use of statistical modelling or with the use of a neural network architecture in improving forecasting of demands or environmental data.

 Currently, I am learning in the area of NLP.